Things To Do In Helsinki In Winter – Exploring Finland’s Capital

 Planning around daylight hours

-Daylight hours in Finland in the winter are pretty low.
-The sunrise is around 9am and sunset is around 3pm.
-Generally less than 6 hours of sunlight per day.
-While that might sound a little bleak, it’s not too bad.
-Being December meant Christmas lights around the city made it beautiful even after the sun had gone.
-It was rather strange to see the sun beginning to set at around 2pm though.
-I took myself to Suomenlinna Island which wouldn’t have been too easy to navigate in the darkness so plan your activities accordingly.
-For many things to do in Helsinki such as shopping or museums you don’t need to worry about the sunlight.
-That said, I did notice that a lot of things close earlier in Helsinki that in other capital cities.
-That included the Christmas market.
+I took myself to Suomenlinna Island which wouldn’t have been too easy to navigate in the darkness so plan your itinerary accordingly.
+For many things to do in Helsinki in winter such as shopping or museums don’t worry about the sunlight too much.
+I did, however, notice that a lot of things close earlier in Helsinki than in other capital cities.
+That includes the Christmas market.

 How to get to Helsinki